Book A Call With Wendy

 2. Developing a diversified practice is a social pursuit, not a lone pursuit.
 You can super-charge your learning and growth by hearing others’ experiences of what works and what doesn’t work.
 We are social animals.
 You don’t have to do this alone, and in fact, developing your practice alongside others has many benefits.
 You will go further, faster, with others on a similar journey.
 You will go even further when you’re connecting with people from different sectors, different countries, and different backgrounds as psychologists.
 Take advantage of the diverse group!

-3. Many of the general programmes for ‘passive product building’ or ‘passive income building’ out there have no understanding of the realities of today’s psychology practices.
-When you ask, ‘will this work for my psychology practice’ and they reply ‘YES, it works for every type of business’ please remember these people are mostly coming from a place of not having a clue.
-They have no understanding of the ways in which it possibly won’t work.
-You do.
-That’s why your gut instinct called the question in the first place.
+That’s why your gut instinct led you to ask the question in the first place.
 I’ve worked with people who’ve spent hundreds and thousands of pounds/dollars on these ‘six and seven figure’ programme sellers and coaches and within our first coffee chat, I’ve identified the thing they’ve been taught that absolutely doesn’t work for psychology practices.
 I’ve explained why it doesn’t work for us and our clients, and I’ve explained the way it can work instead.
 The sense of relief, the sense that ‘ah it wasn’t me after all’ and the new flow of ideas and possibilities now that block has been relieved, is palpable.

 It enables you to extend greater choice to your customers and is almost guaranteed to help you create something far better than anything you could have come up with working on your own.